-- (a) non-life insurance products as listed in Annex I of Directive 2009/138/EC (Classes of Non-life Insurance); - (b) life insurance contracts where the benefits under the contract are payable only on death or in respect of incapacity due to injury, sickness or infirmity; - (c) pension products which, under national law, are recognised as having the primary purpose of providing the investor with an income in retirement, and which entitles the investor to certain benefits; - (d) officially recognised occupational pension schemes falling under the scope of Directive 2003/41/EC or Directive 2009/138/EC; - (e) individual pension products for which a financial contribution from the employer is required by national law and where the employer or the employee has no choice as to the pension product or provider; - (5) 'insurance intermediary' means any natural or legal person, other than an insurance undertaking, who, for remuneration, takes up or pursues insurance mediation;
+- (a) non-life insurance products as listed in Annex I of Directive 2009/138/EC (Classes of Non-life Insurance); - (b) life insurance contracts where the benefits under the contract are payable only on death or in respect of incapacity due to injury, sickness or infirmity; - (c) pension products which, under national law, are recognised as having the primary purpose of providing the investor with an income in retirement, and which entitles the investor to certain benefits; - (d) officially recognised occupational pension schemes falling under the scope of Directive 2003/41/EC or Directive 2009/138/EC; - individual pension products for which a financial contribution from the employer (e) is required by national law and where the employer or the employee has no choice as to the pension product or provider; - (5) [deleted]

-(6) 'reinsurance mediation'distribution' means the remunerated activities of advising on, proposing or carrying out other work preparatory to the conclusion of contracts of reinsurance, of concluding such contracts or assisting in the administration and performance of such contracts, in particular in the event of a claim .
-These activities shall be considered to be reinsurance mediationdistribution also if carried on by a reinsurance undertaking without the intervention of a reinsurance distribution for the purposes of this Directive: Provision of information on one or more contracts of reinsurance in response to criteria selected by the customer whether via an aggregator or price comparison website or other means, or the provision of a ranking of reinsurance products or a discount on the price of a contract, when the customer is able to directly conclude a reinsurance contract at the end of the process either using the aggregator or price comparison website or by concluding the contract directly with a reinsurance undertaking via the aggregator or price comparison website.
+'reinsurance distribution' means the remunerated activities of advising on, proposing or carrying out other work preparatory to the conclusion of contracts of reinsurance, of concluding such contracts or assisting in the administration and performance of such contracts, in particular in the event of a claim.
+These activities shall be considered to be reinsurance distribution also if carried on by a reinsurance undertaking without the intervention of a reinsurance intermediary.
+The following activities shall also be considered as reinsurance distribution for the purposes of this Directive: Provision of information on one or more contracts of reinsurance in response to criteria selected by the customer whether via an aggregator or price comparison website or other means, or the provision of a ranking of reinsurance products or a discount on the price of a contract, when the customer is able to directly conclude a reinsurance contract at the end of the process either using the aggregator or price comparison website or by concluding the contract directly with a reinsurance undertaking via the aggregator or price comparison website.

-None of the following activities shall be considered to be reinsurance mediationdistribution for the purposes of this Directive:
+None of the following activities shall be considered to be reinsurance distribution for the purposes of this Directive:

-- (a) the provision of information on an incidental basis in the context of another professional activity provided that the purpose of that activity is not to assist the customer in concluding or performing a reinsurance contract; - (b) the mere provision of data and information on potential policyholders to reinsurance intermediaries or reinsurance undertakings or of information about reinsurance products or a reinsurance intermediary or reinsurance undertaking to potential policyholders; - (7) 'reinsurance intermediary' means any natural or legal person, other than a reinsurance undertaking, who, for remuneration, takes up or pursues the activity of reinsurance mediationdistribution;
+- (a) the provision of information on an incidental basis in the context of another professional activity provided that the purpose of that activity is not to assist the customer in concluding or performing a reinsurance contract; - the mere provision of data and information on potential policyholders to reinsurance intermediaries or reinsurance undertakings or of information about reinsurance products or a reinsurance intermediary or reinsurance undertaking to potential policyholders; if the provider does not take any additional steps to assist the customer in concluding or performing an insurance contract; - (7) 'reinsurance intermediary' means any natural or legal person, other than a reinsurance undertaking, who, for remuneration, takes up or pursues the activity of reinsurance distribution;